Skip to content

 11. Surround yourself with like-minded people and spread minimalism as a lifestyle.

-If we teleport ourselves mentally into space, we see that humanity is a large community that shares a common habitat and similar interests.
+If we teleport ourselves mentally into space and take a look at our planet, we see that humanity is a large community that shares a common habitat and similar interests.
 For us humans, interacting with others is just as important as being alone in order to grow.
-So let's allow ourselves to be alone whenever possible.
+So let’s allow ourselves to be alone whenever possible.
 But we should also strive to make our communities a livable and interesting place, interact with each other and seek exchange on ideas that move us.
-For example, discussing minimalist principles and approaches moves us forward in our own understanding.

-We can spread minimalism as a lifestyle and inspire others, which in turn gives us valuable impulses and motivates us.
-With our own actions, we act as a role model and inspiration for other people.
-Let's tell them about minimalism and pave the way for a sustainable and minimalist future for all of us.
+We can spread minimalism as a lifestyle and inspire others, which in turn gives us valuable impulses.
+Discussing minimalist principles and approaches also motivates us to go further and moves us forward in our own understanding.
+With our actions, we act as a role model.
+Let’s tell people we are in touch with about minimalism and pave the way for a sustainable and minimalist future for all of us.

 Let's build an international minimalism community.
 Get involved and take action.
 Deep connections with like-minded people enrich our lives in the here and now.
 Minimalism as a lifestyle creates a better life for you and for our planet.
 We can create a more powerful and conscious world for ourselves and future generations.